Writing Gaudi Algorithms

 Setup

 We will need Gaudi, k4FWCore and all their dependencies.
-Installing these by ourselves is not easy but there are software stacks on cvmfs, see the /setup-and-getting-started/README.md to set up the key4hep stack.
+Installing these by ourselves is not easy but there are software stacks on cvmfs, see this page to set up the key4hep stack.

 The easiest way of having a working repository is to copy the template repository that we provide in key4hep: